Insect-inspired Visual Point-goal Navigation: Results

 \subsection{Robust Control Using Reafference Only}

 Our model was finally validated in \igibson with imperfect motor control.
-In particular, the angular speed was constantly perturbed by artificial steering noise, \(n_\omega \sim \text{Lognormal}(0, \sigma^2)\), and bias, \(b_\omega\in(-1, 1)\), that is,
+In particular, the angular speed was constantly perturbed by artificial steering noise, \(n_\omega \sim \text{Lognormal}(0, \sigma_\omega^2)\), and bias, \(b_\omega\in(-1, 1)\), that is,

-As the noise eliminated perfect determinism from our simulations, unlike in extensive testing in previous sections, we would not stop an episode immediately after a performance drop.
-Instead, an episode was always composed of \(20\) consecutive trials.
+As the noise eliminated perfect determinism from our simulations, it would be possible for the model to learn and behave differently in subsequent trials after a performance drop, and thus we would not stop an episode earlier than \(20\) trials as in the previous sections.

 We emphasise that the model controlled the robot using visual reafferent inputs only.
-The perturbation by Equation (\ref{eq:steer-perturb}) was unknown to the model, which received no efference copy by design.
+The perturbation by Eq. (\ref{eq:steer-perturb}) was unknown to the model, which received no efference copy by design.
 Even if the model could be potentially re-designed to process an efference copy, the artificial perturbation could still emulate imperfections in the robot's actuation and unknown factors in the environment.
-For comparison, the odometry-collision model was tested under identical conditions to the full model.
+For comparison, A2 was tested under identical conditions to the full model.

-In the specific episode shown in Fig. \ref{fig:mbcx-steerbias}, simulating a robot with severe intrinsic leftwards bias \(b_\omega=0.5\) and a mild noise \(\sigma=0.05\), the model learnt from its collision experience in a handful of the early trials, quickly finding a nearly optimal, mostly collision-free path.
-In contrast, without learning, the odometry-collision model always ran into the same obstacle(s) across all the trials.
+In the specific episode shown in Fig. \ref{fig:mbcx-steerbias}, simulating a robot with severe intrinsic leftwards bias \(b_\omega=0.5\) and a mild noise \(\sigma_\omega=0.05\), the model found quickly a nearly optimal, mostly collision-free path from its collision experience in a handful of the early trials, In contrast, without learning A2 always ran into the same obstacle(s) across all the trials, as any differences in its paths were merely caused by the steering noise.

-To examine the robustness of the full model in more detail, using the same episode, we varied \(\sigma\) and \(b_\omega\) separately (keeping the other at zero).
-We found the magnitude of the steering noise (for \(\sigma \leq 1\)) has little impact on the performance of the full and ablated models (Fig. \ref{fig:gibson-noise}).
-The full model almost always outperformed the ablated model in both metrics, except for \(\sigma=0.5\) when the full model yielded a lower SPL by approximately \(0.1\).
-Even within the earliest (\(5\)) trials, while the full model model was only slightly better in SPL, it accrued significantly less collisions than the ablated model, suggesting online learning even in the first trials is providing some benefit.
+To examine the robustness of the full model in more detail, using the same episode, we varied \(\sigma_\omega\) and \(b_\omega\) separately (keeping the other at zero).
+We found the magnitude of the steering noise (for \(\sigma_\omega \leq 1\)) has a relatively small impact on the performance of the full and ablated models (Fig. \ref{fig:gibson-noise-bias}A-D).
+In general, the full model accrued significantly less collisions than A2 and almost always outperformed A2 in SPL, except for \(\sigma_\omega=0.5\) when the full model yielded a lower average SPL by approximately \(0.1\) (the median and mode were higher, though).
+When \(\sigma_\omega=1\), A2 would fail to reach the goal about half of the times, while the full model could still succeed consistently (Fig. \ref{fig:gibson-noise-bias}C).